douglaskataki/PrivEscWindows/README.md

 TODO:

 - [ ] Implement a [SecretStore](https://learn.microsoft.com/en-us/powershell/utility-modules/secretmanagement/how-to/using-secrets-in-automation?view=ps-modules) access in order to get some credentials.
-- [X] SSH
+- [X] SSH server, now you can connect using ssh.

 # Download Windows 11 dev edition
 Download from this link: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

 Be careful!
 The VM will require a minimum of 8GB of RAM and at least 70GB of disk space.
+But after setting up the VM, you can lower your requirements to 4GB and 2 processors.

 # First, Before anything
 We need to enable our machine to execute scripts.